 In the Segment Type frame, there are buttons representing all the segment types Pointwise

 supports: Line, Curve, Line on

 a Segment Type button to choose that type for the current segment under construction.

 Below the Segment Type frame you will find the standard Point Placement

 frame.
-Note that the Delete key on your keyboard can be used as an accelerator for the Points Delete command in this frame.
+Note that the Delete key on your keyboard can be used as a shortcut for the Delete command in this frame.
 Delete All